KashmirNakamoto/FileHeart-NFT/README.md

 # FileHeart-NFT
-FileHeart is a NFT minting for all file types that will save the asset on the blockchain network for eternity.
+FileHeart is a NFT minting for all file types that will save like digital asset on the blockchain for eternity.